mzyl/bookbytes2.0/README.md

 - [x] Able to display title and author
 - [x] Random selection of books and paragraph
 - [ ] Basic navigation through books i.e. forward, backward, beginning of chapter
+- [ ] Solution for reading more of the book i.e. forward-backward are not so great for dialog
+  - Scrollable field would be ideal
+  - Provide where to find the book and roughly where the user is i.e. 38% through
 - [ ] Basic web interface that isn't completely borrowed

 ### Problems